Month 12, Day 17, Thursday 11:55 p.m.

 This ward wouldn’t help if the Aberrant was invisible, or could transform into an animal, or travel through the reflection of the shop windows, but all those were things he could handle.
 The sanctity of his mind was paramount.

-When they found the pair of coppers that had set off the rogue magic sirens, that suspicion became a near-certainty.
+When they found the pair of coppers who had set off the rogue magic sirens, that suspicion became a near-certainty.
 The coppers were lying on the ground in another house, drunk to the point of unconsciousness and relieved of the artifact that allowed all law enforcement teams to trigger the alarms.

-The direct response squad levitated them back, tossed them into a quarantine ward, and forcefully sobered them up with a couple potions.
+The direct response squad levitated them back, tossed them into a quarantine ward, and forcefully sobered them up with a couple of potions.
 The inebriated coppers could have been the product of an Aberrant with particularly strange abilities, but Thaddeus already suspected they had all been duped.

 Fighting severe hangovers, both coppers denied triggering the alarms.
 They didn’t remember anything past stopping for lunch in one of the now-emptied pubs.

 Whoever had done this was competent.
 The alarm-triggering artifact law enforcement teams carried was complicated, and required various inputs to send off the call for help and activate the alarms.
 Either the perpetrator had known the password string and the various codes to communicate danger levels to the Red Guard, or they had extracted that information from the coppers.
-They’d taken the artifact with them, too, and must have started falsifying the scene immediately after the area was evacuated, and escaped shortly before the arrival of the Red Guard.
+They’d taken the artifact with them, too, and must have started falsifying the scene immediately after the area was evacuated, then escaped shortly before the arrival of the Red Guard.

 Hours of tedium later, and with only a little bit of work as an expert consultant on Thaddeus’s part, they had determined with surety that there had never been an Aberrant at all.